masenf/kf7hvm-com/weekly/2022-01-16_weekly_ham_radio_activities.md

 # For Sale 🏷

 These club-owned transceivers are being offered for sale to members before being listed online.
 Proceeds benefit LCARA.
-Please make and offer or reply for more information.
+Please make offer or reply for more information.

 ## [ICOM IC-736](https://www.universal-radio.com/catalog/hamhf/736.html) - $300